Kevin170113664/mhwi-crown-statistics/readme.md

-You need to have node and npm/yarn installed.
+You need to have node and npm/yarn installed before you run the command below...

 > yarn install